sextosar000/WCC/README.md

 - Create empathy maps
 - Create personas
 - Write User Stories
-- USe Cardboard to create a map of the site.
+- Use Cardboard to create a map of the site.

 Phase 2: Prototyping and Research